efajardo/docs/docs/data/xrootd/install-standalone.md

 Configuring XRootD
 ------------------

-To configure XRootD as a standalone server, replace the contents of `/etc/xrootd/xrootd-standalone.cfg` as follows:
+To configure XRootD as a standalone server to serve a data directory, create file name `/etc/xrootd/config.d/90-local-site-config.cfg` with content as follows:

 1. Add an `all.export` directive for each directory that you wish to serve via XRootD.
     For example, to serve the contents of `/store` and `/public`: